calamares/calamares/README.md

 ```

 ### Design notes
-* Backend
+Calamares is currently split as follows:
+* libcalamares - the backend library,
- * lib should only depend on QtCore >=5.3, possibly boost::python
+ * only depends on QtCore, yaml-cpp, Python and Boost.Python,
- * common functions like partitioning
- * works as job queue and executor
+ * provides a job queue and generic jobs,
- * plugin based to let distro-specific tasks be done in a distro-specific order
-* Frontend
+ * comes with 3 job interfaces: C++, Python and process (the latter is very limited);
+* libcalamaresui - the frontend library,
- * QtWidgets >=5.3, other deps as needed
+ * same dependencies as libcalamares, plus QtWidgets and other Qt modules,
+ * comes with a module loading system, for different kinds of plugins,
- * themeable so branding can be done easily (plugin-based)
+ * themeable so branding can be done easily (plugin-based, TBD),
- * presents a bunch of pages in a scripted order, enqueues jobs in the backend lib
+ * presents a bunch of pages in a scripted order, enqueues jobs in the backend library;
+* calamares - the main executable,
+ * a thin wrapper around libcalamaresui, starts up and plugs together all the parts.

+Some modules require additional dependencies: for example the partition viewmodule pulls in partitionmanager, which in turn requires a few KF5 libraries.